• Skip to primary navigation

 Jump to Recipe

-Getting enough protein on a vegan diet has been a controversial topic for years.
+Getting enough protein on a plant-based diet is a controversial topic.
 Hopefully this vegan bowl recipe will help you see how easy it can be to reach your required daily protein intake.

 How much protein do you need?